ForgeGit/ignite_wotlk/README.md

 ### Part 4 - Measuring ignite across logs

-Given the above, we can:
+Given the above, we can calculate the ignite damage expected vs the actual ignite damage done across several logs with the following conditions:

 1. Extract several logs from lumberjack website
 2. Include only boss encounters (exclude trash)
 3. Filter for only mages
 4. Extract all the damage events dealt by those mages

+Then, we can estimate:

-5. Calculate the ignite damage dealt
+5. The total ignite damage dealt.
-6. Calculate the total critical damage dealt
+6. The total critical damage dealt.
-7. Calculate the ignite damage of the last ignite chunk
+7. The ignite damage lost on the last ignite chunk.

-And with it, find out wheter mages are on average dealing their expected ignite damage, or find out if that ignite damage is being "vomited" or "munched".
+And with it, find out whether mages are on average dealing their expected ignite damage, or find out if that ignite damage is being "vomited" or "munched".

 In total, for the following analysis we have data on:
 - 1,649 Logs